Where to Stay in Alexandria, Egypt

 Alexandria’s appeal is inseparable from the Mediterranean waterfront.
 Hotels far from the Corniche, with no sea proximity and no easy tram or transport access, lose the main reason to stay in the city rather than making a day trip from Cairo.
 Staying on or within a short walk of the Corniche is worth paying for.

 For transport connections and how to get into Alexandria, see our Alexandria city guide.
+Day tours and excursions from Alexandria are a practical way to cover the Catacombs, Qaitbay, and the Bibliotheca Alexandrina without the planning overhead.

 Frequently Asked Questions